 #2 Regret People Have Before Dying

-Bronnie said that whilst this was something that the Men said, on reflection, it was the women who were living a traditional homemaker role that were most regretful.
+Bronnie said that whilst this was something that the Men said, on reflection, it was the women who were living a traditional homemaker role that was most regretful.

 Staying at home with the kids and not realizing your potential can result in an unrequited life.
 It is important to pursue your ambitions and hobbies so that you can live a purposeful life without regret or resentment.

 #1 Regret People Have Before Dying